rugbyprof/3013-Algorithms/Assignments/A05/README.md

     - animals
     - nouns
     - animals
+4. Make sure you don't load duplicates into either of your trees!!
+4. The `adjectives` file should start with an `M` word.
 4. Open your `tenthousandwords.txt` and as you read in each crazy word:
     - look up each word component in the `BSTree` and `AVLtree` to count comparisons.
 5. Output your results to screen and file.